The woman who took on Zimbabwe's security men and won

 She believes that, once a gap in the market has been identified, persistence is the key to success.

 "I always tell people: 'If you've got a product or a service that is required by the market, you can sell it'.
 It's not about the sciences.
-It's about the passion for the idea".'No bribes'
+It's about the passion for the idea".

 Probably because of her experience of nearly losing her home when she ventured into farming, Ms Ndhlukula is not keen to borrow money.